Who would have guessed that COVID-19 would transform into a savage global beast?

 We must make what we can of the situation, especially if we want to get back to the norm (if there’s such a thing post COVID-19).

 The situation is overwhelming and can dampen the spirit.
 And if the resilience isn’t there, you could go bonkers.
-But, despite it all, you aren’t the only attorney struggling with this pandemic.

 That doesn’t solve your problem.
 And in no way am I making light of your situation.
 But, knowing you aren’t alone in this mess, is a breath of fresh air.